AbdallahR99/ng-gloria/.github/instructions/angular-guides.instructions.md

 ---

+## HTML Text Content with NGX translator

+use the "translate" pipe always with any text and write normal text like {{ "Home Page" | translate }} or {{ "Welcome to our website!" | translate }}

+## Forms

+Always use the `ngModel` directive for two-way data binding in forms, and use the `model` function to create reactive form controls.

 ## rxResource

 The `rxResource` function creates a reactive resource that automatically manages loading states and updates based on request changes.
 It's perfect for data fetching scenarios where you need automatic loading states and reactive updates.